my MRI

 This will be an ongoing blog of my suggestions for life.
 Some of these come from my own mind, and some are borrowed from others’.
 These are the truths that I myself strive to live by.
 Even though I will not succeed every time, I know that these guiding principles are a great foundation.

 Being benevolent is a lonely, yet important self-imposed job that we often chose The child who grew up feeling unseen learns to our into others hoping that, one day, someone will pour into them.
-They become the caretake, the fixer, the one who gives without limits.
+They become the caretaker, the fixer, the one who gives without limits.
 But deep down?
 They’re just waiting for someone to do for them what they’ve spent a lifetime doing for everyone else.

 Vision is a blessing and a curse.
 The curse and gift of seeing too much is the highest price most brilliant minds often pay.
 For they don’t just see the world - they oversee it.
 They notice the tiny cracks in conversations, the hidden connections others miss, the future unfolding before anyone else catches on.
 Their mind is always a few steps ahead, scanning not just what is, but what could be.
 It’s a gift: foresight, creativity, pattern recognition.
 But it’s also a curse: overwhelm, anxiety, the weight of carrying knowledge others can’t, won’t or refuse to see.
 To see too much is to live in a double-edged state perpetually - always aware and never at rest.
 And yet, this is where genius lies: in the mid that sees the storm coming and names its hidden order.